 Tritinger could not be reached for comment.

-When asked if Mazzoni were at risk for closing, the center’s spokesperson said, “We will continue to open our doors, just as we have for the past 45 years and intend to do for the next 45, to provide life-saving services to Philadelphia’s LGBTQ community.”
+When asked if Mazzoni is at risk for closing, the center’s spokesperson said, “We will continue to open our doors, just as we have for the past 45 years and intend to do for the next 45, to provide life-saving services to Philadelphia’s LGBTQ community.”

 “We are grateful to the community for its support and its trust, as we continue to fulfill our mission of providing compassionate, whole person care for our clients,” they continued.
 “Now is not the time to pull back.
 Rather, it’s the time to push forward.”